We may earn money or products from the companies mentioned in this post.

 Whichever you are in, a grade school, high school, or higher institutions, a very important factor for success is grades.
 Many doors can be opened in the future by excellent grades.
 Excellent grades can be achieved by an effective method called studying.
 In this section of this write-up, we will review How to be an A Student Without Studying.

-In the following lines, some steps will be discussed that can move you to the top of your class while you’re a star in the school basketball team.
+In the following lines, some steps will be discussed that can move you to the top of your class while you’re a star in the school basketball team or whichever social team you desire to belong to.

 1. Develop Good Habits

-• Start with attending all your classes: this enables you the opportunity to earn participation or attendance mark and you will help you to remember what the lecturer/teacher taught in the class.
+• Start with attending all your classes: this enables you the opportunity to earn participation or attendance mark and this will help you to remember what the lecturer/teacher taught in the class.

 • Make it early to class and sit in front: this is not for you to suck up to the teacher/lecturer but it is to make you focus/concentrate and remember what you were been taught in the class.
 Distraction from other students will be less likely while you are seated at the front.